SERG-Delft/thesis-template/README.md

 This repository hosts the source code for the official LateX template for a master thesis at SERG-Delft.

+If you are unfamiliar with LateX, you can check out the following guide: https://github.com/dspinellis/latex-advice

 ## Import for ShareLatex

 If you would like to import this template into ShareLatex, perform the following steps: